biotite-dev/biotite/doc/develop.rst

 functionality for Biotite objects (`AtomArray`, `Sequence`, etc.) or offer objects that build up on these ones.

-There are multiple reasons why one could choose to publish code as extension package instead of contributing it directly to the Biotite project:
+There can be good reasons why one could choose to publish code as extension package instead of contributing it directly to the Biotite project:

+   - Independent development
    - An incompatible license
    - The code's use cases are too specialized
    - Unsuitable dependencies